-Borax is also a good insecticide, so if you have trouble keeping away ants or other small insects, then Borax will take care of both.
+Borax is also a suitable insecticide, so if you have trouble keeping away ants or other small insects, then Borax can take care of both.

-You can use alcohol such as vodka to kill weeds from your garden.
-To use it you can mix vodka with few drops of liquid dish soaps and water and put it in a spray bottle.
-Spray the mixture on a warm sunny day.
+Alcohol, such as vodka, is very useful in killing weeds.
+To use it, mix vodka with few drops of liquid dish soap and water and put it in a spray bottle.
+This prepares the homemade weed removal that is equally effective.

 24. Corn Gluten

-You have to use it before the weed germinates as it works by stopping the formation of weed roots.
-The nitrogen in the corn gluten helps fertilize your lawn while killing weeds.
+Use corn gluten before the weed germinates as it works by stopping the formation of weed roots.
+The nitrogen in the corn gluten helps fertilize your lawn while it kills the weed.